Milford Waterfront is the place to be

 After having the wind in your hair all afternoon…

 You deserve an indulgent evening meal, so head back into Milford Haven to visit Foam Restaurant on the waterfront.
 Unlike the other marina eateries, Foam’s fabulous and expansive sea views face away from the bobbing boats and into the haven waterway itself, with views that stretch for miles up the estuary or out to sea.
 The restaurant has an indoor and outdoor bar (with cocktails on tap!) and maintains a smart yet coastal vibe.
 The highlight is their ‘glass room’, which has a retractable roof for dry days and glass walls that slide all the way open for those beautiful summer moments.
 If you’re feeling swish, you can book one of their private, air-conditioned solar domes for a truly unique experience.
-All tables face the haven with uninterrupted views, and you can book for breakfast, lunch or dinner.
+All tables face the haven with uninterrupted views, and you can book for breakfast, lunch or dinner

 After your meal, why not pop into the Torch Theatre to round off the day with a cultural fix.
 This highly successful professional theatre hosts regular productions by both their own company and touring shows, as well as live music, comedy and film screenings.